StatistikStadtZuerich/stat.stadt-zuerich.ch/README.md

 Generate API for *prod*: `npm run update-api-prod` Generated files for *prod* end up in *api_prod* directory.

+For doing modifications on the API itself, the following might come in handy:
+`
+$ npm run update-api-apidev
+$ npm run start-apidev
+`

 # Continuous Integration and Deployment